 It is run by students, for students, and as such it offers you plenty of opportunities to get involved.
 It is a democratic organisation and is there to represent your voice – whether that is through the course rep system, supporting you on campaigns or simply listening to you throughout the year.

-We're here not only to offer independent advice and support during your time at university, but also to help you to run your own sports clubs and societies.
-We even have dedicated volunteering co-ordinators to help you discover lots of wonderful volunteering opportunities.
+The Union of Kingston Students offers independent advice and support during your time at university.
+It can also help you to run your own sports clubs and societies.
+There are dedicated volunteering co-ordinators to help you discover lots of wonderful volunteering opportunities.

-Here's a run down of everything we do, plus don't forget to meet your KUSU officers for this year:
+Here's a run down of everything the Union of Kingston Students does.
+Don't forget to meet your officers for this year too!

-Along with the University's student support services, we run the social events held during Freshers' Week – an orientation programme that takes place each September to help you settle in and get to know each other.
+Along with the University's student support services, the Union of Kingston Students run the social events held during Freshers' Week – an orientation programme that takes place each September to help you settle in and get to know each other.